Seesam24601/TAMMI/input_tables.md

 ## assets

-Table that contains 1 row for every asset.
+This table contains 1 row for every asset.
 An asset is a single individual object, like bus #24000.

 | Field | Code | Description |
 | ---- | ---- | ---- |